Eduardo-HortaS/Front_end_Capstone/README.md

 # Description

 This front-end capstone project involves developing a React web app for the fictional Little Lemon restaurant, focusing on a table booking system and supporting pages such as the homepage, about, menu, and reservations.
 Key skills demonstrated include effective use of React concepts, data handling with APIs, and enhancing UX/UI design through iterative evaluation and accessibility considerations, particularly in form design.
-Testing was also implemented to improve maintanability and confidence.
+Testing was also implemented to improve maintainability and confidence.

 # Getting Started with Create React App